xmaysonnave/tiddlywiki-ipfs/README.md

 ##### Install
 <a name="developer-nodejs-install"/>

-On Debian buster we don't use either de the default Debian repositories or the Nodesource repositories.
+On Debian buster we don't use the default Debian repositories or the Nodesource repositories.
 <br/>
 We favor [nvm](https://github.com/nvm-sh/nvm) for its flexibility.